Passiflora (Passion Vine)

 Overview

-Passiflora, commonly known as Passion Vine, includes over 500 species of climbing vines from tropical and subtropical regions worldwide.
-These plants produce stunning flowers with intricate, radiating filaments.
+Passiflora, commonly known as Passion Vine, includes over 500 species of climbing vines native to tropical and subtropical regions.
+These plants feature stunning flowers with intricate, radiating filaments.

-Herbalists have valued passionflower for centuries as a natural relaxant.
-Today’s herb enthusiasts appreciate it in smoking blends for its gentle calming properties and sweet, earthy aroma.
+Herbalists have valued passionflower for centuries as a natural relaxant.1 Today, herb enthusiasts enjoy it in smoking blends for its gentle calming properties and sweet, earthy aroma.

 Common name(s): Passion Vine, Passionflower, Maypop